quanser/ACC-Competition-2025/README.md

 ## ❗ Announcements 🎤

+- There is a new [FAQ](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Setup/FAQ.md) to help address common issues.
 - <strong> To get started with the competition please view the [Software_Setup](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Setup/ACC%20software%20Instructions%20.md) folder. </strong>
 - <strong> We want to make it very clear that the intended use case is using Ubuntu 24.04, ROS2 Humble and an Nvidia based graphics card for the competition. </strong>
 - Important updates have been made to the [ACC_Software_Instructions](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Setup/ACC%20software%20Instructions%20.md).
 Please check them out to ensure any issues you are running into haven't been solved yet.